Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Analysis of the factors correlated with transfer

 We next \emph{qualitatively} identify key geometric features that are correlated with jailbreak success, deferring a \emph{quantitative} statistical analysis of these features until \S\ref{sec:quantitative}.

 \textbf{Refusal connectivity. } In Figure~\ref{fig:distribution_cosine_dot_refusal_connectivity}, we plot the density of the cosine similarities and (normalized) dot products over the prompts with the refusal direction for the models we are considering.
-Vicuna, the most jailbreakable model, has the largest spread, which could explain why the model is not capable of refusing some of the harmful questions without appending a suffix.
+Vicuna has the largest spread, which could explain why the model is not capable of refusing some of the harmful questions without appending a suffix.
 The distributions are more concentrated for the other models, but there is still a reasonable spread in terms of the component along the refusal direction.
 In the statistical analysis, we will see how this variance in refusal connectivity is related to whether a suffix jailbreaks a prompt or not.

-\textbf{Suffix push.} In Figure~\ref{fig:cross-layer-comparison-suppression}, we plot the distribution spread of semantic similarity and refusal direction alignment for each model.
-This reveals sevearal clear patterns.
+\textbf{Suffix push.} In Figure~\ref{fig:cross-layer-comparison-suppression}, we plot the distribution spread of prompts' refusal direction alignment given different suffix strengths for each model.
+This reveals several clear patterns.
 First, the average harmful prompt activation has the highest cosine similarity with the refusal direction (blue line).
 Furthermore, adding the three \textit{least} successful suffixes (orange lines) only marginally reduces this cosine similarity, while adding the three \emph{most} successful suffixes (green lines) significantly suppresses similarity with refusal.

 \textbf{Orthogonal shift.} Figure \ref{fig:refusal_push_orthogonal_shift_qwen} shows a positive relationship between suffix transferability (measured as the ASR over all tested prompts per suffix, see Definition~\ref{def:asr}) and both the orthogonal shift (Definition~\ref{def:orthogonal}) and the suffix push (Definition~\ref{def:suffixpush}).
 This indicates that the likelihood of a successful transfer increases the more a suffix pushes away from refusal and also if it changes activations orthogonal to refusal.
 Similar patterns can be observed for the other models in Appendix \ref{ap:add_results}.